Oregon is failing its public school students.

 Now legislative leaders want to do the same thing for public schools.

 The 14-member education committee will kick off right after the 2018 short legislative session ends in March, putting it on roughly the same schedule — and path — as the transportation panel.
-The bipartisan committee will tour the state to hold hearings and gain insight from urban, suburban and rural communities, and from conservative, moderate and liberal parents, teachers and students.
+The bi-partisan committee will tour the state to hold hearings and to gain insight from urban, suburban and rural communities, and from conservative, moderate and liberal parents, teachers and students.

 A year from now, as the long 2019 session gets set to begin, will we be talking about a comprehensive, big-picture set of education reforms, including both content (what is taught, and how), as well as funding reform?

-We better be.
+We'd better be.

 Doing the same thing year after year — arguing about two sets of budget numbers, and citing "best practices," and shaking our heads when state graduation rates remain in the bottom five nationally — won't do it anymore.

-Luckily, the new committee got a jump start, even before it was formed.
+Luckily, the new committee got a jump-start, even before it was formed.
 A year ago, the state's revamped Chief Education Office released a report looking at Oregon's graduation rates.
-It had plenty of academic analysis, but also some common-sense observations, gleaned during conversations with more than 1,000 Oregonians across the state, including many students and parents representing groups that historically have been ill-served by the state's education system.
+It had plenty of academic analysis, but also some common sense observations, gleaned during conversations with more than 1,000 Oregonians across the state, including many students and parents representing groups that have historically been ill-served by the state's education system.

 The report makes it clear that boosting the graduation rate is not enough.
-Oregon must prepare its kids for life after high school — so they can be productive members of the state economy and their local communities.
+Oregon must prepare its kids for life after high school — so they can be productive members of the state's economy and their local communities.